Cookie Dough Ice Cream

 - While the cookie dough chills, make the ice cream.
 Mix the cream, half & half, sugar and vanilla in a bowl until well combined.
 Pour the mixture into your ice cream maker and churn it according to your manufacturer instructions.

 - A few minutes before the ice cream is done churning add the cookie dough.
 I like to make little scoops of cookie dough to mix in – one teaspoon scoops is the perfect amount.
 Once you’ve mixed in the cookie dough, store the ice cream in the freezer until it hardens.
 Then scoop and serve!
+For extra yumminess, make this pizookie and serve your ice cream on top of it.

 Here are a few of the more frequently asked questions when it comes to making homemade cookie dough ice cream.